 Deciding on your niche makes a perfect time to think about and define your audience.
 What this really means is that it is not enough to just know the demographics and the location of your listeners.
 You have to dig deeply and find out as much as you can including their interests, values, opinions and personality traits.

 Ask yourself the following questions: How old is your ideal listener?
-What do they work in their lives?
+What work do they do?
 Do they have hobbies or passions?
-What are their expectations to learn from your podcast?
+What do they expect to learn from your podcast?

 Knowing who your audience is will allow you to send your message most efficiently and save yourself a lot of time of wondering what they want to hear from you.